Demand Forecasting: 6 Methods To Forecast Consumer Demand

 Consider the past and current state of your inventory management and supply chain management - what were some recent issues, and what do you need to mitigate them in the future?

-2. Features of Forecasting Software
+2. Choose Demand Forecasting Software

 Once you have an idea of what you need, consider the features of demand forecasting software and which ones would address these needs.

 - Granular forecasting metrics like econometric and cluster analysis

 - Performance measurements to gauge the value of forecasts

 - Ease of use and ease of business integration

 - Multi-tier planning for separate outlets, regions, or franchises